biz200506g/learn-eth2/README.md

 2025-02-25:
 - download https://github.com/joshuanwankwo/mode_testnet/blob/main/bidboard-ui
-- modify App.js to work with local node without metamask
+- modify App.js to work without metamask and to interact with the contract deployed to local node
 - modify index.css to fit my taste

 2025-03-02:
 - react 18+ runs mount, unmount and mount again during startup in development, so add qeueing for setup and cleanup listener
 - add kurtosis localnet network data to hardhat.config.js to allow deployment to localnet
-- add configuration data to App.js to allow the use of both hardhat local node and kurtosis localnet
+- add configuration data to App.js to interact with the contract deployed to hardhat local node or kurtosis localnet

 2025-03-05:
 - study https://www.rareskills.io/learn-solidity